samvera-deprecated/curate/CONTRIBUTING.md

 It includes:

-* Adhearing to coding standards
+* Adhering to coding standards
 * Writing of unit tests to verify you've done it right

 ## Well Written Commit Messages